bigfanjs/art/README.md

 The `useUpdate` hook can be used to imperatively control animations.
 The update is started as soon as you call the start method.
 The start method accepts a function which when called will be passed a time argument that represents the high-resolution timestamp that indicates the current time. `useUpdate` will return an instance that must be passed to the `update` prop of the element that you want to update.

+_Each update instance could have a list of other attached instances and the `attach` method allows you to attach one or more instances to an instance._

-`useUpdate` receive the following configs:
+`useUpdate` receives the following configs:

 #### offsets